-To estimate the latent variable model, each item or categorized human rights variable is linked to the latent trait - the relative level of human rights respect of one country-unit relative to all the others - using a generalized linear function (logit or ordered-logit depending on the particular variable).
-Mechanically, the latent variable model simply places each of the country-year units relative to one another along a single interval-level dimension with a score of 0 acting as the global average for all country-year units.
-All country-year units are placed relative to this average.
-The model proposed by Cingranelli and Filippov (2018) also places each of the country-year units relative to one another along a single interval-level dimension with a score of 0 acting as the mean for each year, which contrasts with the other latent variable models that have a global mean for units across all years.
-This choice in model specification makes it so that the units are not comparable between years.
-The all varying standard model produces a flat trend line which, by coincidence is similar, but not perfectly so, to the trend to the constant standard model from Fariss (2014).
+with a score of 0 acting as the mean for each year, which contrasts with the other latent variable models that have a global mean for units across all years.
+Units are not comparable between years for this model specification.
+The all-varying standard model produces a flat trend line which, by coincidence, is similar, to the trend of the constant standard model from Fariss (2014).
 This similarity occurs because, in the all-varying standard model, it is not possible to estimate a change over time and, in the constant standard model, there is not a change over time due to the influence of the standards-based variables.
-Table 1 summarizes the specification of parameters for each of the three competing models.
-Figure 3 displays the distribution of the latent variable point estimates for the three models.
+Table 1 summarizes the specification of parameters for three competing models.
+Figure 3 displays the distribution of the latent variable point estimates for three models.